Last week after testing out some new dark chocolate bars I thought It’d be a good idea to try using them in a fun summer dessert.

 - Warm the chocolate again without overheating it and without losing the tempering; this can be tricky but it is possible.
 Place the bowl filled with chocolate over the pot of warm water if need be, to loosen the chocolate.

-- Transfer roasted almonds to a large mixing bowl.
+- Transfer roasted almonds to a large mixing bowl; add the melted coconut oil and stevia.
 Pour ⅓ of the melted chocolate over the almonds to coat them; stir until the chocolate starts to set.

 - If the chocolate isn't setting after 8 minutes, place chocolate covered almonds in the fridge for 4-5 minutes.